vega28/hb_react_memory-game/README.md

 ## Nice-to-Have Features:
 - [x] Add placeholder spots for removed cards
 - [x] Some kind of win alert/reaction
+- [x] Show count for deck size that's left & cards on the table
 - [ ] Score for how many clicks to complete game
-- [ ] Show count for deck size that's left
 - [ ] Count number of pairs
 - [ ] Change background or card backs
 - [ ] Add re-deal button at end of game